OnlpLab/RVS/README.md

-# RVS: A Novel Dataset for Spatial Allocentric Reasoning
+# Rendezvous (RVS): A Novel Dataset for Spatial Allocentric Reasoning

 ## Data